Great fire of Newcastle and Gateshead: View from the High Level Bridge

-Exertions and efforts
+Emergency response

 The fires, from hour to hour progressed rampantly, irresistibly bearing down everything which came within range of their power, checked only providentially.
 The authorities moved, throughout, with all speed at their disposal, directed by the two Mayors, with assistance from men of the councils; members of the Board of Guardians; two fire brigades, and officers and men of the local garrison.

 As soon as the area's telegraph wires, damaged by the explosion, could be made good, calls for assistance went out to the surrounding towns and cities.
 Fire engines were sent by the most expeditious means from Durham, Hexham, Carlisle, Morpeth and Berwick.
 Floating fire engines from Shields and Sunderland were dispatched, as were another three engines from the latter town.
 Owing to the serious injury to the military of Gateshead, detachments were sent from Tynemouth, Sunderland and Carlisle, which arrived by the earliest trains.
 This combined effort through the early course of the day appeared to be checking the progress of the flames.